-The purpose of the liquid zone control system is to provide the continuous fine control of the reactivity and hence reactor power level.
-It is needed because fuelling is not truly continuous but done in small increments (usually at least 8 bundles at one time).
-It also compensates for other minor perturbations in parameters such as temperatures which cause small reactivity changes.
-This system is also designed to accomplish spatial control of the power distribution which prevents xenon induced power oscillations in the power distribution from developing.

-The system is contained in six vertically oriented tubes running interstitially between the fuel channels from the top to the bottom of the core in the positions shown in Figure 2.3-1.
-The two central tubes are divided into three compartments each by appropriately placed bulkheads and the four outer tubes are divided into two compartments to give a total of 14 individually controllable compartments in the reactor. $H_2O$ is fed to these compartments through small diameter tubing and the plumbing of this tubing is arranged such that the level of $H_2O$ in the compartment can be controlled by varying the relative value of the in-flow and the out-flow rates.
+- The purpose of the liquid zone control system is to provide the continuous fine control of the reactivity and hence reactor power level.
+It is needed because fuelling is not truly continuous but done in small increments (usually at least 8 bundles at one time). - It also compensates for other minor perturbations in parameters such as temperatures which cause small reactivity changes. - This system is also designed to accomplish spatial control of the power distribution which prevents xenon induced power oscillations in the power distribution from developing. - The system is contained in six vertically oriented tubes running interstitially between the fuel channels from the top to the bottom of the core.
+The two central tubes are divided into three compartments each by appropriately placed bulkheads and the four outer tubes are divided into two compartments to give a total of 14 individually controllable compartments in the reactor.